DoctorLai/utopian-api-php-client/README.md

 # utopian-api-php-client
 PHP Client implementation of public Utopian API.
-The basic class is `Utopian` which `Moderators` extends.
+The basic class is `Utopian` which `Moderators` and `Sponsors` extend.

 # Installation and Usage
 You just need to `git clone` the project and reference the unit.